 Yet as the girls realize the high cost of fame, they also grow personally.
 As Effie learns to stand up for her own musical abilities, Deena and Lorrell shake off their starry-eyed daydreams and face the hard reality of a career behind the microphone.
 For older teen viewers aspiring to the spotlight, the glitz and glamour of center stage may be appealing.
 However, Dreamgirls is a candid but sometimes content-heavy reminder that all that glitters is not gold.Starring Jamie Foxx, Beyonce Knowles, Jennifer Hudson, Eddie Murphy.
 Running time: 131 minutes.
 Theatrical release December 24, 2006.
 Updated May 7, 2018

 Rating & Content Info

-Dreamgirls is rated PG-13 for language, some sexuality and drug content.
+Why is Dreamgirls rated PG-13?
+Dreamgirls is rated PG-13 by the MPAA for language, some sexuality and drug content.

 Fame comes with a cost.
 The young star struck singers soon find themselves being fondled backstage and involved in unmarried, sexual relationships.
 (A brief scene of an unclothed couple in bed is shown.)
 While smoking is a common habit for many of the performers, some also use cocaine and other illegal drugs.
 Degrading racial jokes and the demeaning treatment of women are depicted along with footage of the 1960s Detroit racial riots.
 Jimmy’s onstage performances include pelvic thrusts, gyrating hips and one scene in which he drops his pants.
 Along with the portrayal of illegal business practices, the script also contains some sexual comments, profanities and a sexual expletive.